gbgithubcoursera/dataCleaning/codeBook.md

 The data has been downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The source data contains a README.txt file that contains all the details of the experiments carried.
+The source data contains a README.txt file that contains all the details of the experiments carried out.
 The data set collected was from a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.

 ## Variables